exercism/configlet/README.md

 The first is a bash script, and the second is a PowerShell script.

 Running one of these scripts downloads the latest version of configlet to the `bin` directory.
-You can then use configlet by running `bin/configlet` or `bin/configlet.exe` respectively.
+You can then use configlet by running `bin/configlet`, or `bin/configlet.exe` on Windows.

 ### Verifying